How To Keep Tent Cool In Summer

 Choose the Right Location

-1. Avoiding Direct Sunlight And Heat Traps
+1. Avoid Direct Sunlight And Heat Traps

 Maximize Ventilation